16 Top-Rated Hikes in Australia

 Besides the wildlife, other highlights include the jagged wind- and sea-sculpted limestone stalagmites rising from the headland.

-Good footwear is essential for this hike due to the sharp limestone shoreline, and fall and spring are the prime times, when temperatures are milder.
+Good footwear is essential for this hike due to the sharp limestone shoreline.
+Fall and spring are the prime times to hike, when temperatures are milder.

 If pristine alpine environments and gob-smacking natural beauty tickle your fancy, sign up for the Overland track.
 This epic one-way trail, which takes on average about six days, meanders through spectacular Cradle Mountain-Lake St. Clair National Park, part of the Tasmanian Wilderness World Heritage Area, and one of the state's top attractions.

-Hiking in Western Australia can take you through some of the most breathtaking scenery in Australia, and the Bibbulmum Track covers many of the highlights.
+Hiking in Western Australia can take you through some of the most breathtaking scenery in Australia, and the Bibbulmum Track covers some memorable highlights.
 This one-way 1,000-kilometer, long distance hike starts from Kalamunda, on a walking trail in the Perth hills, and explores some of the most scenic national parks in the state's southwest, ending in the coastal town of Albany.

 The trail travels through land owned traditionally by the Nyoongar people, and it's easy to find your way.
 Markers appear every 500 meters or so, displaying the Waugul rainbow serpent of Aboriginal Dreaming.
 You'll also find campsites at regular intervals, with basic shelters, pit toilets, and rainwater tanks.